 For each data set and each model class (ESN, DLR, DLRB, SCR) we picked on the validation set a model representative to be evaluated on the test set.
 Ten randomizations of each model representative were then tested on the test set.
-For the DLR, DLRB and SCR architectures the model representatives are defined by the method for readout learning (offline or online), the input weight value v and the reservoir weight r (for DLRB network we also need to specify the value b of the backward connection).
+For the DLR, DLRB and SCR architectures the model representatives are defined by the input weight value v and the reservoir weight r (for DLRB network we also need to specify the value b of the feedback connection).
 The randomization was performed solely by randomly generating the signs for individual input weights9, the reservoir itself was intact.
-For the ESN architecture, the model representative is specified by the method for readout learning, input weight scaling, reservoir sparsity and spectral radius of the weight matrix.
-For each model setting (e.g. for ESN - readout learning, input weight scaling, reservoir sparsity and spectral radius), we generate 10 randomized models and calculate their average validation set performance.
+For the ESN architecture, the model representative is specified by input weight scaling, reservoir sparsity and spectral radius of the weight matrix.
+For each model setting (e.g. for ESN input weight scaling, reservoir sparsity and spectral radius), we generate 10 randomized models and calculate their average validation set performance.
 The best performing model setting on the validation set is then used to generate another set of 10 randomized models that are fitted on the training set and subsequently tested on the test set.